bryanstedman/dotfiles/README.md

 These dotfiles assume that you have Ruby, Git and Homebrew installed.
 Also the zsh files require [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh), but the install script will get that installed for you.

 ## Customizing
-These files provide a local.zsh file in the zsh folder for your own aliases and functions or peices that are specific to one machine.
+These files provide a local.zsh file in the zsh folder for your own aliases and functions or pieces that are specific to one machine.

 You will also want to update git/.gitconfig with your name and email rather than mine